jadob/jadob/README.md

 * [ ]  95%+ Code Coverage
 * [ ] Custom CSRF Extension to Forms
 * [ ] Fluent configuration objects for each provider

+### Allow to work in multiple dispatch cycles

+- [ ] Drop session out of container
+- [ ] Any service that rely on session from container, should be changed and receive them from BeforeControllerEvent

 ### URL